CodeGRU: Context-aware Deep Learning with Gated Recurrent Unit for Source Code Modeling: Results

-The accuracy scores of all the models are shown in \hyperref[Table:Accuracy]{Table} \ref{Table:Accuracy}.
-One can see the simple \textit{RNN+} model outperforms other baseline \cite{White2015,Hindle2012,Nguyen2018} models.
-Previous works does not consider source codes contextual, syntaxtual and structural dependencies but still our proposed approach out-performs them. \hyperref[Table:Accuracy]{Table} \ref{Table:Accuracy} shows the accuracy scores as done in previous works.
-We observe that both RNN+ and CodeGRU models perform better when the project size is large.
-The \textit{itext} project is the largest one in our data set.
-One can see in \hyperref[Table:Accuracy]{Table} \ref{Table:Accuracy} it gains the highest accuracy score of \textit{66.52 @ k=1} and it gains \textit{87.25 @ k=10}, whereas previous models gains much lower score \textit{56.54 @ k=1} and \textit{82.57 @ k=10}.
-Further, \hyperref[Table:Accuracy]{Table} \ref{Table:Accuracy} shows that accuracy of \textit{CodeGRU} model improves tremendously when variable size context is used as compared to the fixed size context based \textit{GRU} model.

-\hyperref[Table:MRR]{Table} \ref{Table:MRR} shows the model evaluation results for code suggestion task.
-The MRR score lies between 0-1, and a higher value indicates a better source code suggestion.
-One can see even our simple \textit{$RNN+$} model outperforms baseline models.
-The max MRR score of our model is \textit{0.744}, and the min score is \textit{0.625}.
-Further, we observe that the MRR score of \textit{RNN+} and \textit{CodeGRU} increase with the data size.
-One can see in \hyperref[Table:MRR]{Table} \ref{Table:MRR} that the \textit{itext} project which is the largest one in our code database, it gained the MRR score of \textit{0.744} which means that our proposed approach can give very accurate suggestion in its top five suggestion list.
+\hyperref[Table:MRR]{Table} \ref{Table:MRR} shows the MRR score of independent test set (Cassandra).
+The MRR score lies between 0-1, and a higher value indicates a better source code suggestion and completion model.
+CodeGRU achieves the lowest MRR score of \textit{0.447} and the highest MRR score is \textit{0.559}, while previous models lowest MRR score is \textit{0.433} and the highest MRR score is \textit{0.492}.
+On average proposed approach gains the MRR score of \textit{0.500}, while previous studies only gain \textit{0.465}.